FrederikPetri/aicloud-docs/docs/getting-started/before-you-begin.md

 !!! info "Please review our [Guidelines](../help-and-resources/guidelines.md), especially noting the following points:"
       - AI Cloud is not intended for working with confidential or sensitive data
       - If your application does not require a GPU, other platforms are better suited instead.
-Feel free to [contact CLAAUDIA](../help-and-resources/support.md) for guidance on more suitable alternatives.
+Feel free to [contact CLAAUDIA](../help-and-resources/support.md) for guidance on more suitable alternatives

 <hr>